 Rajasthan political crisis: BSP moves HC; Challenges merger of party MLAs with Congress

-Jaipur, July 29: Bahujan Samaj Party (BSP) on Wednesday filed a writ petition in the Rajasthan High Court challenging the merger of its six party MLAs with the ruling Congress in the state.
+Jaipur, July 29: Bahujan Samaj Party (BSP) on Wednesday filed a writ petition in the Rajasthan High Court challenging the merger of its six-party MLAs with the ruling Congress in the state.

 Sandeep Yadav, Wajib Ali, Deepchand Kheria, Lakhan Meena, Jogendra Awana and Rajendra Gudha had won the 2018 assembly elections on BSP tickets.

 They defected to the Congress in September 2019.
 BSP state president Bhagwan Singh Baba said, "We have today filed a writ petition in the high court against the merger of BSP MLAs with the Congress".